honeylouluzon/Prompt-Tutor/README.md

 ## Features

 ### 1. Multi-Model Support

-Prompt Tutor supports a wide variety of AI models, enabling users to leverage the capabilities of different systems to suit their needs.
+Prompt Tutor supports a wide variety of AI models, enabling users to explore prompt performance across different systems and use cases.

-**Supported AI Models:**
+#### 🔧 Key Functional Features:
-- **OpenAI**: GPT-4, GPT-3.5, etc.
+- **API Key Management**: For models like OpenAI, Claude, DeepSeek, users are prompted to enter API keys, which are securely stored in the browser’s local storage.
-- **Claude**: Anthropic's Claude models for conversational and reasoning tasks.
+- **Simulation Mode**: Models like Llama and Mistral (open-source or local) operate without requiring API keys.
-- **Llama**: Meta AI's Llama series (local or hosted setups).
+- **Real-Time Model Switching**: Seamlessly switch between models with dynamic backend configuration, enabling rapid comparison and experimentation.

-- **DeepSeek**: Specialized for nuanced research assistance.
+#### 🧠 Supported AI Models and Their Use Cases:
-- **Mistral**: Lightweight, high-performance models for efficient inference.
+- **OpenAI (GPT-4, GPT-3.5)** – Versatile general-purpose AI, excellent for structured prompting and creative generation.
-- **Gemini**: Google's advanced conversational AI platform.
+- **Claude (Anthropic)** – Focuses on safety, alignment, and reasoning for high-trust conversations.
-- **Perplexity**: AI for question answering and summarization.
+- **Llama (Meta AI)** – Lightweight open models ideal for local deployment or experimentation.
-- **Other/Custom Models**: Expandable via API configuration for models like Cohere, Falcon, Aleph Alpha, etc.
+- **DeepSeek** – Research-focused models optimized for analytical and retrieval-heavy tasks.

-**Key Features:**
+- **Mistral** – Compact, fast models designed for efficient inference with high-quality output.
-- **API Key Management**: Models requiring API keys (e.g., OpenAI, Claude, DeepSeek) prompt users for keys, securely stored in the browser's local storage.
+- **Gemini (Google)** – Advanced conversational platform with strong integration capabilities.
-- **Simulation Mode**: Default mode for models like Llama and Mistral that do not require keys.
+- **Perplexity AI** – Specialized in summarization and question answering using real-time search.
-- **Real-Time Model Switching**: Seamlessly switch between models with dynamic backend configuration.
+- **Other/Custom Models** – Fully extendable via API configuration (e.g., Cohere, Falcon, Aleph Alpha).

 ---